kazei92/TkTonWallet/README.md

 - Possibility to check any address on network
 - Possibility to check transactions of any address on network
 - Material Design
-- Uses lite-client with Merkle proofs (no http endpoint)
+- Uses lite-client with Merkle proofs (without HTTP REST proxy server)

 ## License

 GNU v3

+## Support the project

+TON: EQB_0wCuUyjk-Gtz5Om2aTO36AyqYPayWnzKl4bPzGtCkRQZ

 ## Screenshots